RebeccaBar/Portfolio/README.md

 # My Portfolio

 The first version of my portfolio.
-Please see hte updated version.
+Please see the updated version.